seanpattencode/seanpattencode.github.io/readme.md

 Personal Website focused on speed and performance.
 Accessible at [seanpatten.com](https://seanpatten.com/)

-Goals: Minimize load speed, no cumulative layout shift, minimal and modern design asthetic.
+Goals: Minimize load time, no cumulative layout shift, minimal and modern design asthetic.

 Features:
 Stripped down to be as performant as possible, with objective of fast loading times and smooth user experience.